alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/Domande.md

 There as to be at least two server in the bwagent network

-## Which to database driver require additional configuration in other to be used with Tibco Active Matrix BW?
+## Which two database driver require additional configuration in other to be used with Tibco Active Matrix BW?
 (Choose two.)
 HSQLDB driver
 **MySQL Database driver**
 **Oracle Database driver**